yashk2000/mlh-fellowship/projects/sprint0.md

 - Prototyping Mobile Application using Flutter
 - UI/UX Designing

-This would be an enriching experience for all of us that are part of this team.

 ## How our project is more accessible for visually impaired people

 - Every feature, from image labeling to currency detection uses a text-to-speech feature to speak out to the user whatever is detected 🗣️